Fourth of July weekend pursuit leads to drug bust in Rifle

 An officer with experience on a gang unit said Miguel-Lopez was a member of the Sureno/KTA gangs known by his alias “Joker,” which was corroborated during officers’ questioning of the passengers.
 Lopez-Mares had 10 warrants out for his arrest, including three felony warrants.

 Just after 5 p.m.
-July 3, two Rifle police officers on patrol followed a van with no license plates into Lion’s Park Circle rest area and initiated a traffic stop.
+July 3, two Rifle police officers on patrol followed a van with no license plates into the Lion’s Park Circle rest area and initiated a traffic stop.
 Knowing the physical description of Lopez-Mares identified the night before, the officer discovered the man sitting in the back of the van trying to conceal his face with a white shirt the driver handed to him, the affidavit states.

 The officers called for backup and placed Lopez-Mares at gunpoint, telling him to keep his hands up.